-5. Abstract
+Abstract

-Stresses on Antarctic ecosystems result from global climate change, including extreme climatic events, and from other human impacts.
+Stresses on Antarctic ecosystems result from global climate change, including extreme events, and from other human impacts.
 Consequently, Antarctic ecosystems are changing, some at a rapid pace while others are relatively stable.
-A cascade of responses from molecular through organismic to the community level are expected as a result of these stresses during the ongoing era of climate change.
+A cascade of responses from molecular through organismic to the community level are expected.